Trim.SP - TRIM simulation

 make

-This will install the trimspNL binary in /usr/local/bin,
+This creates the trimspNL binary in the repository root.
+For packaged

 Running the GUI